Source code for perda.analyzer.analyzer

 from ..plotting.plotting_constants import *

-from ..units import Timescale, mph_seconds_to_meters
+from ..units import Timescale, _from_seconds, _to_seconds

 from ..utils.accel_calculator import *